-Caldwell College was founded as a Catholic liberal arts college by the Sisters of Saint Dominic under the leadership of Mother M. Joseph Dunn, O.P., with the approval of the Most Reverend Thomas Joseph Walsh, Archbishop of Newark, who became its first president.
+Caldwell University was founded as Caldwell College, a Catholic liberal arts college, by the Sisters of Saint Dominic under the leadership of Mother M. Joseph Dunn, O.P., with the approval of the Most Reverend Thomas Joseph Walsh, Archbishop of Newark, who became its first president.
 Nancy H. Blattner, Ph.D., OPA became Caldwell College’s eighth and current President in July of 2009.

 Caldwell College was incorporated on August 10, 1939, as an institution of higher learning for women under the laws of the State of New Jersey and empowered to grant degrees.
-In 1952, Caldwell College received full accreditation from the Commission on Higher Education of the Middle States Association of Colleges and Schools, 3624 Market Street, Philadelphia, PA 19104, Telephone: 267-284-5000.
-Caldwell College has maintained this accreditation, which was last reaffirmed in June 2010.
+On December 9, 2013, Caldwell College received official notification from the Secretary of Higher Education in the State of New Jersey that it had been granted university status.
+Caldwell University commenced on July 1, 2014.

 In 1974, Caldwell College became the first institution in New Jersey to award the Bachelor of Fine Arts degree.
 In 1979, Caldwell College became one of the few institutions in the state to offer a unique external degree program.
 In 1985, the Board of Trustees of the College voted to make Caldwell College fully co-educational, enabling men to receive the superior education and career preparation that women had been able to receive for fifty years.
 Caldwell College welcomed the first full-time male students in the fall of 1986.